winnerx0/rae/README.md

-# Rae - Your AI-Powered Therapist
+# Simon - Your AI-Powered Therapist

-Rae is a modern AI therapist platform built to help users talk about their problems and receive thoughtful, AI-driven responses.
+Simon is a modern AI therapist platform built to help users talk about their problems and receive thoughtful, AI-driven responses.
 The platform combines a sleek frontend with a powerful backend to deliver a seamless mental wellness experience.

 ---